Easy Homemade Larabars (+ Infinite Flavor Variations)

 Okay, now let's dive into the details of this homemade Larabar recipe!
 I've put together a whole step-by-step guide to walk you through the process.

-This is what will make your homemade Larabars stick together.
+These ingredients are what makes homemade Larabars stick together.
 Dates and figs are by far the most effective, but adding other dried fruit in small amounts works too.
 In order from most sticky to least sticky, here are some options.
 Note that these all refer to the DRIED variety of the fruit (regular dried, not freeze-dried).
-Remember that you want twice as much "sticky stuff" as "nutty stuff".
+Remember that you want twice as much sticky ingredients as nutty ingredients.

 • Dates.
 These work the best.
 Double check that they're pitted; I've found pits in supposedly pitted dates many times.